Visiting the beautiful Pyramids of Giza

 Visiting The Pyramids of Giza

 The pyramids above were all stepping stones to the most well-known pyramids in Egypt, the Pyramids of Giza.
 They’re on the Giza Plateau, about 9 miles (15 km) southwest of Cairo.
-So close that you can see the sprawling city behind them.
+Close enough that you can see the sprawling city behind them.

-There are three large pyramids, built for pharaohs Khufu, Khafre, and Menkaure who each ruled in Dynasty IV.
-These were the son, grandson, and great-grandson of Sneferu.
+There are three large pyramids, built for pharaohs Khufu, Khafre, and Menkaure, who each ruled in Dynasty IV.
+These were the son, grandson, and great-grandson of Sneferu (who built the Bent Pyramid and the Red Pyramid).
+There are also three small pyramids.

-The Great Pyramid of Giza, or Pyramid of Khufu, the only wonder of the ancient world still standing, is the largest, oldest, and northern-most pyramid in Giza.
+The Great Pyramid of Giza, or Pyramid of Khufu, is the only wonder of the ancient world still standing.
+It is the largest, oldest, and northern-most pyramid in Giza.

-Built by King Khufu, son of Sneferu (above), this smooth-sided pyramid was taller than his father’s.
-And in addition to the highly polished limestone covering it, Khufu’s pyramid also had a ‘capstone’ of gold the top.
+It was built by King Khufu, the son of Sneferu (above).
+This smooth-sided pyramid was taller than his father’s.
+And in addition to the highly polished limestone covering it, Khufu’s pyramid also had a ‘capstone’ of gold at the top.

-The Solar Barque Museum, near Khufu’s pyramid, displays the barque, or boat, many believe was intended for his afterlife.
-This will soon be moved into the Grand Egyptian Museum nearby.
+The Solar Barque Museum once stood near Khufu’s pyramid.
+It contained the barque, or boat, many believe was intended for his afterlife.
+This wooden ship was moved to the Grand Egyptian Museum when it opened.

 The three smaller pyramids you see on the plateau are also part of Khufu’s legacy, built for queens, and a daughter.